 The medical evaluation shall include a review by the screening physician of the following sources of information prior to making a determination about the candidate's medical suitability.

-(1) Job Information Job information shall consist of the peace officer duties, powers, demands, and working conditions provided by the department per Regulation 1954(c).
+Job information shall consist of the peace officer duties, powers, demands, and working conditions provided by the department per subsection 1954(c).

 (e) Medical Evaluation Reporting Requirements